PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Background

-When all DRAM rows in an array are closed, DRAM bitlines are precharged to $V_{DD}/2$.
-The memory controller sends an activate (ACT) command on the DRAM command bus to drive a DRAM wordline (i.e., enables a DRAM row).
-Enabling a DRAM row starts the \emph{charge sharing} process.
-The DRAM cells connected to the DRAM row start sharing their charges with the corresponding bitlines.
-This results in bitline voltages to deviate from $V_{DD}/2$.
-The SAs sense the deviation in the bitline and amplify the voltage of the bitline either to $V_{DD}/2$ or to $0$.
-This operation, in one sense, copies one DRAM row to the SA array (i.e., row buffer).
-The memory controller can send READ and WRITE commands to transfer data from/to the DRAM row copied to the \emph{row buffer}.
-The memory controller can close the open DRAM row by sending a precharge (PRE) command on the command bus.
-The PRE command first disconnects DRAM cells from their bitlines by disabling the enabled wordline and then precharges the bitlines to $V_{DD}/2$.
+\textbf{DRAM Operation.} When all DRAM rows in a {bank} are closed, DRAM bitlines are precharged to a reference voltage level of {$\frac{V_{DD}}{2}$}.
+The memory controller sends an activate ($ACT$) command to the DRAM module to drive a DRAM wordline (i.e., enable a DRAM row).
+Enabling a DRAM row starts the {charge sharing} process.
+Each DRAM cell connected to the DRAM row starts sharing its charge with its bitline.
+This \omi{causes} the bitline voltage to deviate from {$\frac{V_{DD}}{2}$} {(i.e., the charge in the cell perturbs the bitline voltage)}.
+The sense amplifier senses the deviation in the bitline and amplifies the voltage of the bitline either to {$V_{DD}$} or to $0$.
+As such, an ACT command copies one DRAM row to the sense amplifiers (i.e., row buffer).
+The memory controller can send READ/WRITE commands to transfer data from/to {the sense amplifier array}. {Once the memory controller needs to access another DRAM row, t}he memory controller can close the {enabled} DRAM row by sending a precharge (PRE) command on the command bus.
+The PRE command first disconnects DRAM cells from their bitlines by disabling the enabled wordline and then precharges the bitlines to {$\frac{V_{DD}}{2}$}.